 The recipient receiving supplies from unregistered suppliers will have to issue invoice himself and pay tax.
 In other words, the recipient receiving supplies, which are subject to reverse charge from a registered person need not issue a tax invoice.

-Yes, the RCM provision on residential rent applies only if the monthly rent paid by the tenant to the landlord exceeds Rs.
-50,000.
+The RCM provision on residential rent applies only when the tenant pays the landlord more than Rs.
+50,000 per month.
 If the rent paid is less than Rs.
 50,000, then the RCM provision does not apply